 This way, the hot weather doesn’t make the body overheated or exhausted.

-Most of us lead lives where we’ve been inconspicuously sucked into a food routine and are desperately trying to claw our way out of it.
+Most of us lead lives where we’ve been inconspicuously tucked into a food routine and are desperately trying to claw our way out of it.
 Amidst a number of lifestyle problems to deal with, we tend to forget or ignore granny’s simple remedy of eating fresh, seasonal produce.

 Our planet earth is blessed with many seasons and we all enjoy each one of them.
-Each season has its own special features and is blessed with its unique fruits, vegetables and flowers.
-Every season is beautiful, if you know how to enjoy it and maintain your health during that time.
+Each season has its own special features and is blessed with its unique fruits, vegetables, and flowers.
+Every season is beautiful if you know how to enjoy it and maintain your health during that time.
 The summer season might be a difficult time for many of us due to the heat and humidity but, this season can also be made enjoyable by taking care of some small things so that you can benefit from the care and precautions taken and make the most of your summer.
 With sizzling temperatures, beat the summer heat and stay cool.Click here for Useful lifestyle tips you can follow to beat the summer heat

 1. Water is the best option to quench thirst.